Whether you have a few days, weeks, or longer to spare – these islands should be at the top of your winter-sun radar.

 Average December temperature: 28°C

 A stepping stone-like trail of islands connecting Miami in the US with South America’s Venezuela, the Caribbean islands are already on most of our to-do lists, whether for winter sun or summer fun.
 Martinique, one of the more southerly islands lies quietly, its allure discovered only by a select few.
-With beaches as impressive as any in the Turks and Caicos, resorts as glamorous as those in St. Lucia and St Barths, and rum as strong (and tasty!) as anything you’ll find in a Jamaican shack-bar, this French outpost is très discret.
+With beaches as impressive as any in the Turks and Caicos, resorts as glamorous as those in St. Lucia and St. Barths, and rum punches as strong (and tasty!) as anything you’ll find in any Jamaican shack-bar, this French outpost is très discret.
 Pack your bathers and sunglasses for beach or poolside lounging, and your best hiking boots to follow the trails of the island’s active volcano, Mount Pelée.